When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 - Business model vs business plan

-- Building business models in few easy steps
+- Building business models in a few easy steps

 Business model, defined!